NerdNu/mkgroups/README.md

    even include comments in your YAML, if you desire.

  * _Rebuild Easily_: `mkgroups` makes it trivial to clear out all permissions and rebuild them from scratch.
-Thus obsolete or mistakenly added permission nodes can easily be expunged.
+Thus, obsolete or mistakenly added permission nodes can easily be expunged.